baiandin/eltex_sw_plg01/README.md

 - BL0937 - AC monitoring.
 - LP2178 - non isolated DC power output.

+After configuration reset (press button 6 times fast) listens on 56684/TCP and accepts configuration from mobile App.
+Use `plgreg.py` to upload configuration manually.

 ## PINOUT:

 Contains 6 conctac holes for UART console and programming.
 1st conntact hole is near BL0937, last one is near the board side.